flutter/website/src/get-started/install/linux.md

   - `which`
   - `xz-utils`
   - `zip`

-- **Shared libraries**: Flutter `test` command depends on this library being available in your environment.
-  - `libGLU.so.1` - provided by mesa packages such as `libglu1-mesa` on
-     Ubuntu/Debian and `mesa-libGLU` on Fedora.
+- **Shared libraries**: To utilize the Flutter `test` command, your environment needs the library `libGLU.so.1`.
+This is typically provided by mesa packages, such as `libglu1-mesa` on Ubuntu/Debian and `mesa-libGLU` on Fedora.

 {% include_relative _get-sdk-linux.md %}